indimail/indimail-mta/ircube-1.0/plugins/markasjunk2/README.md

   The buttons are changed to "mark as not spam" or "this message is not spam" and the message is moved to the Inbox

+This plugin has been modified for bogofilter used by IndiMail, to work with RoundCube by Manvendra Bhangui <manvendra@indimail.org>

 ATTENTION
 ---------
 This is just a snapshot from the GIT repository and is **NOT A STABLE version